elewa-academy/Precourse/0-start-your-portfolio/README.md

 0. Make a GitHub account
 1. Fork the [Portfolio Template](https://github.com/elewa-academy/portfolio-template)
 2. Rename it to [your-user-name].github.io
+3. Put a live link to your portfolio in the repo description
-3. Set a theme if you want
+4. Set a theme if you want

 [TOP](#index)